j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

 In this case, even though we are using a global approximator, it is not good enough - we'd have to retrain the network every time we encounter a new image.
-More generalisable models involve deeper layers to capture local patterns, but stacking FC layers result in a large number of parameters which is infeasible for imaging tasks.
+More generalisable models involve deeper layers to capture local patterns, but stacking FC layers on top of each other result in a large number of parameters which is infeasible for imaging tasks.
 Plus, spatial information is still not being leveraged.

-This motivates the need for ConvNets.
-In this post, we will focus on ConvNets for 2D data, such as images.
+This motivates the need for CNNs.
+In this post, we will focus on CNNs for 2D data, like images.

 ## Convolutional Neural Networks

 In essence, what we've previously done was to look at the entire image at once in 1 FC layer.
-The idea behind ConvNets is to shrink this window down, and look at patches of the image at a time.
+The idea behind CNNs is to shrink this window down and look at patches of the image at a time.

 Since each neuron now only has access to its corresponding patch, it is forced to learn local patterns.
-We continue to add more layers, increasing its receptive field so the neurons in deeper layers can learn global patterns while preserving spatial invariance.
+We continue to add more layers, increasing its receptive field so that the neurons in deeper layers can learn global patterns while preserving spatial invariance.

 Let's dive into the details.